 Curricular Enhancements/ Other Services

-Every MNC preschool classroom participates in the “Preschool for All (PFA)” program, which means that each classroom is evaluated by trained and certified independent assessors for quality, and must meet minimum ratings on the Early Childhood Environmental Rating Scales (ECERS), the Classroom Assessment Scoring System (CLASS), as well as other quality indicators.
+Every MNC preschool classroom participates in the San Francisco Quality Connections program, which means that each classroom is evaluated by trained and certified independent assessors for quality, and must meet minimum ratings on the Early Childhood Environmental Rating Scales (ECERS), the Classroom Assessment Scoring System (CLASS), as well as other quality indicators.

-Mission Neighborhood Centers is one of the first preschool programs in San Francisco to participate in Preschool for All (PFA), a program designed to increase access to preschool for four year olds, provide professional development for staff and utilize strategies for curriculum quality enhancement for the classroom.
-In order to participate in this program, all preschool providers must be assessed by independent certified assessors contracted by PFA.
+Mission Neighborhood Centers receives funding from First 5 SF, a program designed to increase access to preschool for four year olds, provide professional development for staff and utilize strategies for curriculum quality enhancement for the classroom.
+Our centers are assessed by independent certified assessors as well as our internal coaches.
 Each classroom must achieve an Early Childhood Environment Rating Score (ECERS) of 4.5 or better, as well as other quality indicators.

-As a result of PFA funding, MNC teaching staff and administration have been able to participate in in-depth trainings, including the following programs:
+As a result of First 5 SF funding, MNC teaching staff and administration have been able to participate in in-depth trainings, including the following programs:

 Creative Curriculum – a play-based curriculum designed to help children acquire social competence and the skills needed to succeed as learners.